kimfucious/torrent-fiesta/README.md

 -   Use what's appropriate for your environment and update the `volumes` sections in the Docker compose files in the `docker/xarr` directory accordingly.
 -   Update the `app_root_on_disk` value in `global.py` to match your environment.

 **NOTE:** The Servarr apps running in Docker containers will need access to these directories.
-Pay attention to `Remote Path Mappings` in the individual [Servarr app](#servarr-apps) sections below and you should not have to worry about `PUID` and `PGID` settings in the Docker Compose files.
+Pay attention to `Remote Path Mappings` in the individual [Servarr app](#servarr-apps) sections below and you should not have to fiddle with `PUID`, `PGID`, and `UNMASK` settings in the Docker Compose files.

 ## To Start